alarm-redist/fifty-states/analyses/NM_cd_2020/doc_NM_cd_2020.md

 Additionally, race-neutral districting principles shall not be subordinated to racial considerations

 ### Interpretation of requirements
-We enforce a maximum population deviation of 0.05%, which is similar to the strict population deviation standards obvserved in both the 2000 and 2010 Congressional District maps.
-We apply a county/municipality constraint, as described below.
+We enforce a maximum population deviation of 0.5%, which is only slightly greater than the strict population deviation standards obvserved in both the 2000 and 2010 Congressional District maps.
+We constrain the number of county divisions to 1 less than the number of Congressional Districts.
 We perform cores-based simulations, thereby preserving cores of prior districs.

 ## Data Sources
 Data for New Mexico comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).

 ## Pre-processing Notes
-We create pseudo-counties by splitting counties containing more than one municipality into county-municipality combinations.
-This is helpful for constricting the number of county and municipality divisions in the simulated plans.
-We create prior district cores by grouping all contiguous precincts found in the interiors (i.e., not on the boundaries) of each of the 2010 Congressional Districts.
+To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 2010 plan.

 ## Simulation Notes
 We sample 5,000 districting plans for New Mexico.
 No special techniques were needed to produce the sample.